ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ### Step 4: Confirm the Transaction

 Review the transaction details on the next screen.
-Ensure that all the information is correct before proceeding to confirm the transaction within the toolkit.
+Ensure that all the information is correct before proceeding to confirm the transaction within the tool kit.

 ![](./images/buyram-confirm.png)